Writing an internal communication strategy: your step-by-step guide

 Why is an internal communication strategy is important?

 An internal communication plan is important because, by its very essence, it will be the lifeblood of communication throughout your business.
 Providing an effective flow of information between departments & colleagues up and down the management chain.
-This can help foster employee engagement, retention and enpowerment.
+This can help foster employee engagement, retention and empowerment.